 ArchitectMoos Giuliani Hermann Architekten

-From the architect.
+Text description provided by the architects.
 Stunning views of the lake Zurich are characteristic for the four-story one family house situated in the small town of Horgen near Zurich.
 Restrictive building regulations and the small property require a special adaption of the external shape.

 The precisely planned facade has been created out of white concrete.
 A split-level construction enables multifaceted views inside the internal sculptural space.
 Varying ceiling heights allow the inhabitant a diversity of options.